 - 5.3.46 A number of commercial organisations which access many data sources are accessible online by firms, and may provide firms with a composite and comprehensive level of electronic verification through a single interface.
 Such organisations use databases of both positive and negative information, and many also access high-risk alerts that utilise specific data sources to identify high-risk conditions, for example, known identity frauds or inclusion on a PEPs or sanctions list, or known criminality.
 Some of these sources are, however, only available to closed user groups. - 5.3.47 Positive information (relating to full name, current address, date of birth) can prove that an individual exists, but some can offer a higher degree of confidence than others.
-Some electronic sources or digital identity schemes specify criteria-driven levels of authentication that are established through the accumulation of specific pieces of identity information. - 5.3.48 Such information should include data from more robust sources where an individual has to prove their identity, or address, in some way in order to be included, as opposed to others where no such proof is required.
-The information maintained should be kept up to date, and the organisation's verification - or re-verification - of different aspects of it should not be older than an agreed period, set by the firm under its risk-based approach.
+Some electronic sources or digital identity schemes specify criteria-driven levels of assurance or scored levels of verification that are established through the accumulation of specific pieces of identity information.

-- 5.3.49 Negative information includes lists of individuals known to have committed fraud, including identity fraud, and registers of deceased persons.
-Checking against such information may be necessary to mitigate against impersonation fraud. - 5.3.50 For an electronic/digital check to provide satisfactory evidence of identity on its own, it must use data from multiple sources, and across time, or incorporate qualitative checks that assess the strength of the information supplied.
-An electronic check that accesses data from a single source (e.g., a single check against the Electoral Register, or at a single point in time, is not normally enough on its own to verify identity.
+- 5.3.48 Such information should include data from more robust sources where an individual has to prove their identity, or address, in some way in order to be included, as opposed to others where no such proof is required.
+The information maintained should be kept up to date, and the organisation's verification - or re-verification - of different aspects of it should not be older than an agreed period. - 5.3.49 Negative information includes lists of individuals known to have committed fraud, including identity fraud, and registers of deceased persons.
+Checking against such information may be necessary to mitigate against impersonation fraud in line with the firm's risk-based approach. - 5.3.50 For an electronic/digital check to provide satisfactory evidence of identity on its own, it must use data from multiple sources, and across time, or incorporate qualitative checks that assess the strength of the information supplied, or be done through an organisation which meets the criteria in paragraphs 5.3.51-5.3.52.
+An electronic check that accesses data from a single source (e.g., a single check against the Electoral Register, or at a single point in time), is not normally enough on its own to verify identity, although it may be sufficient where, for example, the source has been issued by a government authority and contains cryptographic security features.

-Criteria for use of a provider of electronic verification of identity
+Criteria for use of a provider of electronic verification of identity, digital identity or trust service